 About Our Program

-Learning Experiences to Prepare for Your CareerOnce you build a foundation of financial and economic theory, you’ll begin to expand your worldview, hone analytical skills, and sharpen your interests with compelling electives and interdisciplinary courses.
-The passions that emerge will inform your faculty-mentored research projects, co-curricular pursuits, and career exploration opportunities.
+Learning Experiences to Prepare for Your CareerOnce you build a foundation of financial and economic theory, you’ll expand your worldview, hone analytical skills, and sharpen your interests.

 Spend part of your winter break connecting with alumni where they live and work, and get a sense of how finance majors like you are making an impact across the country—from New York City to Washington D.C. to San Francisco.